-The EPR experiments were done with a home-built spectrometer, similar to Ref.
-(Yap et al., 2015), where an RF pulse at 400 MHz generated by arbitrary waveform generator was converted to 11.6 GHz in a superheterodyne architecture.
+The EPR experiments were done with a home-built spectrometer, similar to that reported by Yap et al. (2015), where an RF pulse at 400 MHz generated by an arbitrary waveform generator was converted to 11.6 GHz in a superheterodyne architecture.
 The microwave pulse was amplified to 1 W and led into the cavity.